What is Single Touch Payroll (STP)?

 Single Touch Payroll (STP) means businesses don’t need to complete payment summaries and group certificates at the end of financial year.
 STP software automatically sends your employees’ tax and superannuation information to the ATO.

-Single Touch Payroll (STP) began from 1 July 2018 for employers with 20 or more employees.
-But it’s now mandatory from 1 July 2019 for Australian businesses of all sizes.
-If you’re an employer, you have until 30 September 2019 to comply.
+Single Touch Payroll (STP) began from 1 July 2018 for employers with 20 or more employees and from 1 July 2019 for Australian businesses of all sizes.
 MYOB makes this easy with simple, affordable STP payroll software.
 If your business isn’t using an MYOB STP ready product yet, explore our products to start using STP today.

 If you’ve already subscribed to a MYOB product that includes payroll, you can start using the Single Touch Payroll (STP) feature now.
 All you need to do is pay your employees as usual (weekly, fortnightly or monthly) and give them a payslip.
 Your STP-enabled payroll software sends a report directly to the ATO.
 Or, if you use an accountant or bookkeeper to process payroll, they can set this up for you.
 Have a chat with them to ensure you comply.